The Speckled Band (1931 film): Production

 The film marked Raymond Massey's first credited film role and was only the third sound Sherlock Holmes film following The Return of Sherlock Holmes (1929) and The Sleeping Cardinal (1931).
 Using Conan Doyle's play as the source, some character names differ from the original short story; the story's Roylott becomes Rylott, Julia Stoner becomes Violet Stonor.
 Some characters appeared in the play and film who were not in the original story such as Mrs. Staunton the housekeeper, Rodgers the butler, and the Indian servant Ali.
 The film also altered the famous address of 221B Baker Street to 107 Baker Street and makes it a state-of-the-art office complete with secretaries and stenographers.

 The film was shot at the Elstree Studios of British and Dominion Films outside London.
 The film's sets were designed by the art director Lawrence P. Williams.
 It was produced by Herbert Wilcox and was not part of the Sherlock Holmes series made by Twickenham Studios featuring Arthur Wontner in the title role.

 Reception

+Film Weekly wrote: "The numerous filmgoers who delight in the wickedness of a good hearty villain will find all the entertaimment they want in this adaptation of the famous Sherlock Holmes story.
+Lyn Harding, as the powerful Rylott, dominates the picture.
+He is impressive, strong in an unsubtle way, and gives a fine and convincing performance iii the stage tradition."

+Kine Weekly wrote: "This detective drama is not a faithful picturisation of Conan Doyle's play.
+Atmosphere has been partly destroyed through modernisation, and Raymond Massey is far removed from the popular conception of Sherlock Holmes.
+Despite this, however, the picture represents good entertainment. ...
+Raymond Massey gives a fairly convincing portrayal as Holmes, but is handicapped by the lack of the traditional physical attributes.
+Lyn Harding is a powerful and villainous Rylott, Angela Baddeley displays sound emotional ability as Helen, and Athole Stewart is a good Watson."

 Vincent Starrett found Massey's performance lacking saying "Mr. Massey as Sherlock Holmes, in The Speckled Band, most famous perhaps of all the Holmes adventures, was a considerable disappointment."
 Starrett felt that Massey didn't at all look the part opining "he looked like almost any nice, young, brown-haired college boy, wrapped in a dormitory dressing gown, smoking a bulldog pipe."

-Mordaunt Hall of The New York Times disagreed saying "Mr. Massey's performance is pleasing, intelligent and restrained" and said of the film "The Speckled Band succeeds in being moderately interesting."
+Mordaunt Hall of The New York Times wrote: "Mr. Massey's performance is pleasing, intelligent and restrained" and said of the film "The Speckled Band succeeds in being moderately interesting."